Saturday, 20 March 2010

 "I think that people here expect miracles.
 American management thinks that they can just copy from Japan—but they don't know what to copy!"

+"What is the variation trying to tell us about a process, about the people in the process?
 Dr. Shewhart created the basis for the control chart and the concept of a state of statistical control by carefully designed experiments.
 While Dr. Shewhart drew from pure mathematical statistical theories, he understood that data from physical processes never produce a "normal distribution curve" (a Gaussian distribution, also commonly referred to as a "bell curve").
 He discovered that observed variation in manufacturing data did not always behave the same way as data in nature (Brownian motion of particles).
 Dr. Shewhart concluded that while every process displays variation, some processes display controlled variation that is natural to the process, while others display uncontrolled variation that is not present in the process causal system at all times.
 Dr. Deming renamed these distinctions "common cause" for chance causes and "special cause" for assignable causes.
 He did this so the focus would be placed on those responsible for doing something about the variation, rather than the source of the variation.
 It is top management’s responsibility to address "common cause" variation, and therefore it is management’s responsibility to make improvements to the whole system.
 Because "special cause" variation is assignable, workers, supervisors or middle managers that have direct knowledge of the assignable cause best address this type of specific intervention.

 Quality Circles